ghewgill/neon-lang/doc/language.md

 ### Dictionary

-Dictionaries are an associative which pairs a unique `String` with a value of some type.
+Dictionaries are an associative map which pairs a unique `String` with a value of some type.
 Dictionaries are declared using the syntax `Dictionary<Type>` where `Type` represents the type of elements.

+### Pointers

+Pointers are addresses of dynamically allocated records.
+The `NEW` keyword allocates a new record of a given type and returns a pointer to it.
+Pointers may have the value `NIL` that does not point to any object.
+To use (dereference) a pointer, it must first be checked for vaildity (not `NIL`) using the `IF VALID` construct.

 ## Expressions